starship/starship/README.md

 Invoke-Expression (&starship init powershell)
 ```

-If you are using PowerShell 7.0+, instead of the version(s) that ship with Windows 10/11, you can use the following instead:
+If you are using PowerShell 7.0+, instead of the version(s) that ship with Windows 10/11, you may need to use the following instead:

 ```powershell
 & 'C:\Program Files\starship\bin\starship.exe' init powershell | Out-String | Invoke-Expression
 ```

+If you do not already have a PowerShell configuration file, create one in the location you obtained, with the name shown when you ran the `$PROFILE` command.
+If this is the first time you are attempting to run code not signed by Microsoft, you will need to enable scripts execution.
+You can do this by running the following command:

+`Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser -Confirm `.

+or,

+`Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser -Confirm `.

 To test if Starship is working, save and close your updated profile, and run `. $PROFILE` in PowerShell.
 If you see your Starship prompt, you're all set!
 Tip: This works best if you installed Starship with the MSI installer in the default installation location.
 Otherwise, you may have to update the path to the `starship.exe` file.